If I'm undeclared or have a non-psychology major, can I switch my major to psychology?

 What if I'm not accepted?
 Can I apply again?

 You are welcome to apply again to the major.
-Students may want to make an appointment to discuss with the chair of the selection committee why their applications were rejected.
-If your materials contained some deficits, the selection committee may have some recommendations that will improve your chances of acceptance.
-Recommendations may include retaking a course, taking a specific course, raising a GPA, and so forth.
+You may want to make an appointment to discuss with the chair why your applications was rejected.
+If your materials contained some deficits, the department chair may have some recommendations that will improve your chances of acceptance.
+Recommendations may include retaking a course, taking a specific course, raising your GPA, and so forth.
 Sometimes, however, rejection is simply a matter of numbers (too many majors given the number of faculty) and otherwise your application may be fine.

 What if I complete most of the courses required of a psychology major and then I apply.
 Wouldn't I automatically be accepted?